cabforum/smime/SBR.md

 #### 7.1.4.3 Subject Information - Root Certificates and Subordinate CA Certificates

-By issuing a Subordinate CA Certificate, the CA represents that it followed the procedure set forth in its Certificate Policy and/or Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.
+By issuing a Subordinate CA Certificate, the CA represents that it followed the procedure set forth in its CP and/or CPS to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.

 ##### 7.1.4.3.1 Subject Distinguished Name Fields